rizdaprasetya/mt-alt-doc/en/core-api/credit-card.md

 If the `transaction_status` is `capture` and `fraud_status` is `accept`, it means the transaction is successfully completed.

 ?>***NOTE*** : To update the *Transaction Status* on merchant backend/database, DO NOT solely rely on frontend callbacks.
 For security reasons, make sure that the *Transaction Status* is authentically coming from Midtrans.
-Update *Transaction Status* based on HTTP Notification or [API Get Status](https://api-docs.midtrans.com/#get-transaction-status) only.
+Update *Transaction Status* based on HTTP Notification or [API Get Transaction Status](https://api-docs.midtrans.com/#get-transaction-status) only.

 ## 4. Handling After Payment
 When the *Transaction Status* changes, Midtrans notifies you at the redirect URL and sends HTTP notification to the merchant backend.
 This ensures that you are updated of the transaction status securely.